carvalhovini/carvalhovini/README.md

 <br/>

 ### About me:
-- I am a Software Engineering student in the sixth semester, with solid skills in languages ​​such as Python, Java, JavaScript, and C++.
-My passion for programming extends to the world of Machine Learning and Data Science, areas that I am eager to explore further.
-In my free time, I stay up to date with the latest trends, actively participate in open-source projects on my GitHub profile, and am always looking for challenges that allow me to apply and improve my skills, thus contributing to the development community of software.
+- I am a sixth-semester Software Engineering student with strong skills in languages such as Python, Java, JavaScript, and C++.
+My passion for programming extends to the realms of Machine Learning and Data Science, areas I am eager to delve into more deeply.
+Additionally, I have an interest and experience in applying Data Science techniques to extract valuable insights from data.
+In my free time, I stay updated on the latest trends in Software Engineering, Machine Learning, and Data Science.
+Actively participating in open-source projects on my GitHub profile is an essential part of my routine, where I continually seek challenges to apply and enhance my skills, thereby contributing to the software development community.
+-
 <br/>

 ### Technologies: